auth0-lab/auth0-hono/README.md

 - Maintaining tracking parameters throughout the authentication flow
 - Supporting custom parameters your identity provider accepts

-## Current Limitations

-- **Backchannel Logout**: Unlike express-openid-connect, this middleware does not currently support backchannel logout.
-- **JWT Response Mode**: Currently supports standard response modes but not JWT response mode.
-- **Dynamic Client Registration**: Manual client registration is required.

-## Context Variables

-The middleware adds the following to the Hono context (`c.var`):

-- `c.var.oidc.isAuthenticated`: Boolean indicating if the user is authenticated
-- `c.var.oidc.claims`: All claims from the ID token
-- `c.var.oidc.tokens`: The entire token exchange response:
-  - `c.var.oidc.tokens.id_token`: Raw ID token
-  - `c.var.oidc.tokens.access_token`: Access token (if available)
-  - `c.var.oidc.tokens.refresh_token`: Refresh token (if available)
-- `c.var.oidc.isExpired`: Boolean indicating if the access token is expired
-- `c.var.oidc.fetchUserInfo()`: Fetches user info from the UserInfo endpoint.
-- `c.var.oidc.refresh()`: Refreshes the access token using the refresh token (if available).
-- `c.var.oidcClient`: The openid-client authorization server configuration object.
-This is helpful if you need to invoke a method of the openid-client directly.

 ## Feedback

 ### Contributing